 What inspired you to organize Lean In Chapter Almaty?
 What made it special for you and for other women from Kazakhstan?
 How to bring equality in Kazakhstan?

 We handled projects mainly in Gender Equality.
 One of the big projects we realized was Mom to Mom for single moms who lived in a shelter.
 It made our team much stronger while arguing and discussing, we nurtured the relationships.
 After that, we did several other initiatives.
 One of them is Lean In Society, initiative by Facebook COO Sheryl Sandberg.
-The idea behind is the creation of space where women should lean in and support each other.
+The idea behind this is the creation of a space where women should lean in and support each other.
 I believe in this project very much.
 I think there won’t be any opportunities for women who don’t support other fellows.

 Once I noticed that there are many panels organized by women but speakers are mostly male or have only one woman, who is unfortunately ignored.
 I offered my decision to create more panels with more women.
 We organized a panel with two topics: Women in IT and Women in International Organizations.
 Leaders who were grateful for being able to see and listen to women in these spheres.
 They knew that there were many successful women, but they didn’t have a chance to talk to them and hear their real stories, struggles, and failures.

 As the continuation of Gender Equality issues, we did one more project.
-To make this issue stronger there we relied on raising the power of social network, I decided to create a movie about women in the periphery.
+To make this issue stronger there we relied on raising the power of the social network, I decided to create a movie about women in the periphery.
 We found a great partner from George Washington University.
 They funded our project and helped us to film that: to fly to Ust-Kamenogorsk, East Kazakhstan and find the heroes.
 It’s a 23-year-old young woman and 80 years old lady.
 We just gave them the opportunities to share.
 Every day we see success stories, but I wanted to give a voice to those women who live in peripheral Kazakhstan, in suburbs.
 Now we are expecting the launch of the movie.

 What Curatoship in Global Shapers gave to you?

 Curatorship in Global Shapers enriches my managerial skills.
 We develop our recruitment process.
 It was actually hard to say yes or no to very brilliant people.
-But in Global Shapers Society, we can only admit people from 20 to 29 years old.
+But in the Global Shapers Society, we can only admit people from 20 to 29 years old.
 People, who have already shown leadership abilities in current social projects or have skills to implement that project.

 Curatorship gave me an understanding of how I can better input our society’s development.
 I have no words to say how I appreciate my new friendships and amazing people I met on the way.